fjall-rs/fjall/README.md

 *Disabled by default.*

+#### single_writer_tx

+Allows opening a transactional Keyspace for single-writer (serialized) transactions, allowing RYOW (read-your-own-write), fetch-and-update and other atomic operations.

+*Enabled by default.*

 ## Stable disk format

 The disk format is stable as of 1.0.0.
 Future breaking changes will result in a major version bump and a migration path.